unixorn/awesome-zsh-plugins/README.md

 * [zsh-plugin-rails](https://github.com/paraqles/zsh-plugin-rails) - ZSH plugin for Rails
 * [zsh-suffix-alias](https://github.com/srijanshetty/zsh-suffix-alias): Directly open files in the shell using ZSH's suffix aliases.
 * [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Add syntax highlighting to your zsh.
 Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break.
-* [zsh-t32](https://github.com/chrissicool/zsh-t32) - plugin for the Lauterbach Trace32 toolset.
+* [zsh-t32](https://github.com/chrissicool/zsh-t32) - Plugin for the Lauterbach Trace32 toolset.
 It automatically registers fonts and sets all necessary environment variables to run the t32 toolset.
 * [zsh-url-highlighter](https://github.com/ascii-soup/zsh-url-highlighter) - A plugin for the zsh syntax highlighter that turns URLs green if they respond with a "good" status, and red otherwise.
 Useful for checking URL typos.
 * [zsh-vim-mode](https://github.com/sharat87/zsh-vim-mode) - Shrikant Sharat's bindings for zsh's vi mode so it behaves more vim-like
 * [zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for oh-my-zsh